JetBrains/intellij-sdk-docs/user_interface_components/kotlin_ui_dsl.md

 If you're using a [`DialogPanel`](upsource:///platform/platform-api/src/com/intellij/openapi/ui/DialogPanel.kt) as the main panel of a `DialogWrapper`, the `apply` method will be automatically called when the dialog is closed with the OK action.
 The other methods are unused in this case.

-Use the `focused` method to specify which control should be focused when  the dialog is initialized:
+Use the `focused` method to specify which control should be focused whe he dialog is initialized:

 ```kotlin
 return panel {